Integralist/Style-Guides/JavaScript Style Guide.md

 ###Spacing

-My style of spacing is a little more complicated than others because it changes depending on the context…
+Our style of spacing is a little more complicated than others because it changes depending on the context…

 ```js
 // No arguments: no space around parenthesis